mkgareja/Mandrill-Mailchimp/README.md

 Now you can use those template in your mandrill account with help of following API.
 ### API calls
 [Official API Clients][inti]
+All of the mandrill api can be viewed/obtained through bit [Bitbucket][bit] or the language-specific repositories listed below.
 ### json:
 ```sh
 {